LinDong123a/2017-2018-computing-thinking/Docker/v1/BlockChain/README.md

 which consists of a series of blocks each containing a number of transactions.
 Each block contains the hash of the world state and is also linked to the previous block.
 Blockchain is append-only.

+#### Deploy

+During “Deploy” the chain code is submitted to the ledger in a form of transaction and distributed to all nodes in the network.
+Each node creates new Docker container with this chaincode embedded.
+After that container will be started and Init method will be executed.

+#### Query

+During “Query” - chain code will read the current state and send it back to user.
+This transaction is not saved in blockchain.

+#### Invoke

+During “Invoke” - chaincode can modify the state of the variables in ledger.
+Each “Invoke” transaction will be added to the “block” in the ledger.

 ### 基本原理